Karl Toko Ekambi

-Karl Louis Brillant Toko Ekambi (born 14 September 1992) is a professional footballer who plays as a forward for Ligue 1 club Rennes, on loan from Lyon, and the Cameroon national team.
+Karl Louis-Brillant Toko Ekambi (born 14 September 1992) is a professional footballer who plays as a forward for Saudi Pro League club Al-Fateh.

 Toko Ekambi began his career with Paris FC in the Championnat National and Sochaux in Ligue 2 before joining Angers in Ligue 1.
 After 18 months at Villarreal in Spain's La Liga, he returned to France's top flight with Lyon.

-Born in France, Toko Ekambi made his international debut for Cameroon in 2015.
-He represented the nation at the Africa Cup of Nations in 2017, 2019 and 2021, winning the 2017 tournament.
+Born and raised in France, Toko Ekambi played for Cameroon internationally, making his senior debut in 2015.
+He represented the nation at the Africa Cup of Nations in 2017, 2019, 2021 and 2023, winning the 2017 tournament.
 He also played at the 2022 FIFA World Cup.

 Club career

 Sochaux

 Born in Paris, Toko Ekambi began his career at Paris FC in the third-tier Championnat National.
 In June 2014, having been third-top scorer with 13 goals, he transferred to Sochaux.
 He made his Ligue 2 debut on the opening day of the 2014–15 season against Orléans, as a 57th-minute substitute for Thomas Guerbert in a 1–0 home loss.
 He ended his first season as joint-fourth top scorer with 14 goals.